Fundraising

 • If you’re a fundraising novice, keep it simple and start off small, you will always have the option of becoming more adventurous with your next event.

 •Choose a fundraising activity that you (and others!) are going to enjoy.
-Then set yourself a target to raise.
+Then set yourself a target to raise. – OR set a target you want to raise and let this help focus your choice when deciding what you are going to do.

-• Once you have your target, break your event down into pieces, keep it manageable to minimise stress.
+• Once you have your target, break your event down into pieces, keep it manageable to minimise potential stress.

-• Try and get lots of help and support from friends and family.
+.• Try and get lots of help and support from friends and family.
 Share the workload, don’t feel you have to do everything alone.

 • Know what materials you will need and how you are going to obtain them.